-When a completely equivalent reconstruction to what was just done for p polarization is performed based on the corresponding s-to-s scattering data shown in Fig.~\ref{Fig:Ex4:spol}(a), one obtains the reconstructed values $\delta^\star = \SI{16.78}{\nano\metre}$ and $a^\star = \SI{168.84}{\nano\metre}$ for the surface roughness parameters.
-These values are essentially indistinguishable from the values obtained when reconstructing p-to-p scattering data; the difference between them being a fraction of a nanometer which is below the expected uncertainty one has on the reconstructed values.
+When a completely equivalent reconstruction to what was just done for p polarization is performed based on the corresponding s-to-s scattering data shown in Fig.~\ref{Fig:Ex4:spol}(a), one obtains the reconstructed values $\delta_\star = \SI{16.78(0.67)}{\nano\metre}$ and $a_\star = \SI{168.8(7.2)}{\nano\metre}$ for the surface roughness parameters.
+These results are rather similar to those obtained when reconstructing p-to-p scattering data; the main difference being that the error bars on the reconstructed parameters are larger in the case of s polarization.
+Also for s polarization the reconstructed roughness parameters deviate slightly from the input parameters.
 The solid lines in the two panels of Fig.~\ref{Fig:Ex4:spol} represent the ss component of the mean DRC, calculated on the basis of Eq.~\eqref{eq:MDRC_PPT_total}, and the correlation function $W(|\pvec{x}|)$, calculated on the basis of Eq.~\eqref{eq:29_Gaussian}, when the values of the surface roughness parameters reconstructed on the basis of s-to-s scattering data are used.
 A fairly good agreement are found between these functions and those corresponding to the input functions.